Meet the Intrepid Photographer Who Always Gets the Patriot Missile's Good Side

 Scorpions and snakes, blazing sun and freezing desert nights.
-Photographer Dan Plumpton braves them all for the ultimate adrenaline rush: the split second of fire, smoke and thunder that accompanies a Patriot missile launch.
+Photographer Dan Plumpton braves them all.

 “I’m honored to be able to do stuff like this,” Plumpton said.
 “It is an opportunity that a lot of photographers just don’t get.”

 The combat-proven Patriot is the world’s most advanced air and missile defense system and is fielded by 12 nations around the world.
 That means Patriots are frequent visitors to U.S. missile ranges, where American and allied forces practice firing them and test their readiness for combat.

 Missiles move fast, so photographing one in action takes lots of high-powered, high-speed equipment.
 Plumpton usually takes four cameras, up to six lenses and plenty of tripods, hard drives – and cleaning equipment.

 “The dust and the dirt – you’re constantly trying to clean up your equipment,” he said.
 The grit has destroyed more than one camera, he said.

 Plumpton typically travels with a Raytheon team that also captures high-speed video.

 Covering a launch begins with a long trip down a dirt road to the range.

 The rugged terrain is full of wildlife, including thousands of hares.
 Plumpton once even spotted an African Oryx, brought over to the United States as part of a breeding program.